rafalcode/streeb12days/ep6_geese.md

 **LK**: Though the trawler never in fact reached Kuala Lumpur, did it?

-**SA**: No never mind it no the um SAR read his ugly head and we became clogged and after a few days we're weak from lack of food and we decided the only thing to do was for one of us to be killed and eaten by the others.
+**SA**: No never mind it no the um the Sargasso Sea reared its ugly head and we became clogged.
+After a few days we were weak from lack of food and we decided the only thing to do was for one of us to be killed and eaten by the others.

 **LK:** How did you decide who to kill?